roahmlab/RAPTOR/Coding/README.md

 Here we an overview of each folder, which also represents different stages of implementation:

 ### Trajectories
-This class takes in the decision variable `z` of the optimization problem and returns the trajectories of each joint `j` of the robot.
+This class takes in the decision variable `z` of the optimization problem (the trajectory parameters) and returns the trajectories of each joint `j` of the robot.
 By trajectories, we mean the position, velocity, and the acceleration of each joint `j` over a series of time instances.
 This series of time instances is predefined and fixed during the optimization process.
 The most common example would be a uniform distribution over a fixed time interval `[0,T]`, where `T` is the duration of the trajectory.